c-villain/CovidStatApp/README.md

 ## Architecture

 Based on SwiftUI & Combine with MVVM clean architecture and a custom implementation of the Flux part of Redux.
+Using CoreData for saving summary and countries summary as cache.

 ## Requirements